Rohan: Engineering Management

 It’s the best.
 I’m lucky because I live nearby, so I can enjoy at least four days a week at the library.
 We have a very big library and also a canal-side library if you want a change of scenery.

-When I told my parents that the library is my favourite place, they were surprised because I’m not the kind of guy to go to the library!
-But the environment here is just so much nicer, you start thinking positively and encouraging yourself.
-Also, London weather is not the best to stay in bed and work!
+When I told my parents that the library is my favourite place, they were surprised, because I’m not the kind of guy to go to the library!
+But the environment here is so nice, you start thinking positively and encouraging yourself."

 My next steps